 This fluffy Lebanese manakish recipe is not only easy to make but has that special ingredient that will reward you with a special fluffy dough in real-time.

-These manakish, known as Lebanese pizzas, are usually topped with zaatar (dried thyme mixed with roasted sesame and olive oil), cheese, minced meat, kishik (yogurt-derived product), labneh, wild zaatar and so on.
+These manakish, known as Lebanese pizzas, are usually topped with zaatar (dried thyme mixed with roasted sesame and olive oil), cheese, minced meat, and kishik (yogurt-derived product), labneh, wild zaatar, and so on.

 If you are reading this blog, this means you want to learn how to prepare these delicious Lebanese Manakish the best way.
 And I promise you will get what you want.
 This fluffy Lebanese manakish recipe is not only easy to make but has that special ingredient that will reward you with a special fluffy dough in real-time.
 It is one of the healthy food recipes you will do.
 No worries, no fake promises, just delicious Lebanese manakish made at home.